andrebassi/runner-codes/docs/docusaurus/docs/guides/database-parsers-setup.md

 ## Overview

-This guide covers the complete setup process for SQL and NoSQL syntax validators in LLM-Firecracker.
+This guide covers the complete setup process for SQL and NoSQL syntax validators in Runner Codes.
 These parsers validate query syntax WITHOUT requiring real database connections.

 ## Architecture